 Mr. Muratani: All of our PBMs are made from soy protein.
-About 30 types of PBM are sold in the home country, the Netherlands, but currently we are importing 8 types of beef putty, beef minced meat, beef meatballs, chicken putty, chicken nuggets, chicken thighs, pork sausages, and fish . type.
+About 30 types of PBM are sold in the home country, the Netherlands, but currently we are importing 8 types of beef putty, beef minced meat, beef meatballs, chicken putty, chicken nuggets, chicken thighs, pork sausages, and fish. kinds.
 The store also offers hamburger main dishes using these eight types.

 ――There are many types!
-Such "The Vegetarian Butcher"'s PBM has a reputation on the Internet as "I may like it more than ordinary meat" and "I don't even notice alternative meat if it is served without saying anything".
+Such "The Vegetarian Butcher"'s PBM has a reputation on the Internet that "I may like it more than ordinary meat" and "I don't even notice that it's a substitute meat if it's served without saying anything."
 What kind of secret is …?

 Mr. Muratani: I'm glad that it seems to be well received.
 Our PBM was jointly developed with the University of Vergeningen (Netherlands), which is reputed to be the best agricultural university in the world, and reproduces the taste of meat at the cellular level.

-Mr. Muratani: I think it's quite close to meat.
+Mr. Muratani: I think it's pretty close to meat.
 All of them are particular products, but I am confident in the reproducibility of chicken!

 Of course, we are particular about the deliciousness of the whole hamburger, not just the meat.
-For example, the sauce used is also made from plant-derived ingredients, but it was actually jointly developed with a famous hamburger chain.
+For example, the sauce we use is also made from plant-derived ingredients, but it was actually jointly developed with a famous hamburger chain.